MakensonNoel/html-css-js/README.md

 - Finish Resume, Proof Read and Upload.
 - Make GitHub look really nice...

-- Remove "love the" from about me section in resume.

 - Finish Blog [Theres more to add] 🔋.